How To Reset A Worcester Boiler

 Step 2: Turn off the Worcester boiler –

 To reset the boiler, first turn off its power source.
-Turning off the boiler’s electrical switch or disconnecting the boiler’s power at the circuit breaker are the common ways to accomplish this.
+Turning off the boiler’s electrical switch or disconnecting the boiler’s power at the circuit breaker are common ways to accomplish this.

 Step 3: Wait for a few minutes –